TanabutT/course_gen_data/plan.md

 The implementation successfully generates context-aware mock data with:
 - Smart categorization based on course content analysis
-- Meaningful content titles derived from lesson titles and descriptions
+- Meaningful content titles derived from lesson titles by breaking down into logical components
 - Language course support with specialized templates
 - Proper timezone handling for Thailand/Bangkok
 - Unique IDs using ULID